4 Tips For Balancing Diet During Weight Loss

 Can you lose 10 pounds in two weeks?
 Sure, probably.
 Should you?
 Probably not.
-Unless you are morbidly obese and being strictly monitored by your doctor, extreme weight loss is an unhealthy goal and can lead to real damage to your body.
+Unless you are morbidly obese and under strict medical supervision, extreme weight loss is an unhealthy goal and can cause real damage to your body.

 Why am I starting with this?
-Because I want to convey the importance of not only losing weight but losing weight in a healthy and sustainable way.
-It's not enough to shed a few pounds.
-If you don't do it the right way, you run the risk of gaining the weight back... or worse.
+Because I want to stress the importance of not just losing weight, but losing weight in a healthy and sustainable way.
+It's not enough to lose a few pounds.
+If you don't do it right, you risk gaining the weight back... or worse.

 #1.
 Period Of Weight Loss

-Eventually, your body should balance out and you will eventually hit your target weight and stay there.
-If you start to dip below your target weight, you will need to adjust your food intake and diet to make sure you don't fall below your healthy weight.
+Eventually, your body should balance out and you will reach your target weight and stay there.
+If you start to fall below your target weight, you'll need to adjust your food intake and diet to make sure you don't fall below your healthy weight.

 #2.
 Hit All Of Your Food Groups

 Some diets emphasise the importance of cutting out this or that food group.
-There are low/no carbohydrate diets, low/no fat diets, etc. The thing is, your body needs these things to sustain itself and the only reason you are losing weight is that you are starving your body of important nutrients.
+There are low/no carbohydrate diets, low/no fat diets, etc. The thing is, your body needs these things to sustain itself and the only reason you lose weight is because you are starving your body of important nutrients.

-The key here is portion control.
-Just because you need carbohydrates, doesn't mean you need a roll of bread and an entire potato.
-Find the appropriate portions for each food group and make sure you aren’t nutritionally deficient.
+The key is portion control.
+Just because you need carbohydrates doesn't mean you need a whole roll and a whole potato.
+Find out what portions are appropriate for each food group and make sure you're not missing out on any nutrients.

 #3.
 Make Sure It's All On The Plate

 Every meal should hit every food group, every time.
-Don't cut out food groups and hope you’ll make them up later.
+Don't cut out food groups and hope you can make them up later.
 Unless you have a six-meal-a-day plan that includes the appropriate daily intake of each food group, make sure your meals include all the major food groups.

 #4.
 Consult An Experienced Nutritionist

 Losing weight safely and at a realistic pace is the best way to achieve and maintain a healthy weight.
-If possible, consult a nutritionist before taking internet advice and making drastic changes to your diet.
-If you do these four things, you can drop all of the weight you want to drop in a healthy and efficient way!
+If possible, consult a dietician before taking advice from the internet and making drastic changes to your diet.
+By doing these four things, you can lose as much weight as you want in a healthy and effective way!